 This guide helps in deploying the Pulse Connect Secure Virtual Appliance on Microsoft Azure.
 Beginning 9.0R3 release, Pulse Connect Secure is made available in Azure Marketplace.
+The PCS 9.1R1 image is now available in Azure Marketplace.

 This document also describes how a Pulse Connect Secure administrator manually upload the Pulse Connect Secure Virtual Appliance image into Microsoft Azure storage account.
 And, once the image is available in the Azure storage account, how the Pulse Connect Secure administrator can deploy Pulse Connect Secure on Microsoft Azure.